You know what would help people more than anything else during a breakup, but that they’re least likely to do?

 When you’re a kid, you can do whatever you want with your true feelings about the other kid, but you’re going to have to see them all the time, so you’d better figure out how to coexist somehow.
 Skipping town and reinventing yourself just isn’t a huge option at age 7.
-The path of least resistance is to try to forget it and move on—even though what happened may have been truly hurtful.
+The path of least resistance is to try to forget it and move on—even though what happened may have genuinely caused lots of hurt and pain.

 3. Withholding forgiveness is usually a smokescreen that we use to keep punishing ourselves.

 Another type of psychological phenomena to understand is normal transference.
 Transference is unconsciously redirecting your feelings from one person to another.